 As per Section 4.2, when daytime noise levels (from road and rail sources) at the plane of the window exceed 65 dBA, calculations must be performed to evaluate the sound transmission quality of the building components to ensure acceptable indoor noise levels.
-The calculation procedure8 considers:
+The calculation procedure considers:

-- Window type and total area as a percentage of total room floor area. - Exterior wall type and total area as a percentage of the total room floor area. - Acoustic absorption characteristics of the room. - Outdoor noise source type and approach geometry. - Indoor sound level criteria, which varies according to the intended use of a space.
+- Window type and total area as a percentage of total room floor area. - Exterior wall type and total area as a percentage of the total room floor area. - Acoustic absorption characteristics of the room.

-8 Building Practice Note: Controlling Sound Transmission into Buildings by J.D.
+&lt;sup>8 Building Practice Note: Controlling Sound Transmission into Buildings by J.D.
 Quirt, National Research Council of Canada, September 1985